oscp/openshift-monitoring/README.md

 # Check overview

 ### Master services
-- Check if the master api is available on all times
+- Check if the master api is available at all times
 - Check skydns on the master itself
-- Check acces to a running app through sdn
+- Check access to a running app through sdn
+- Check etcd health

 ### Worker nodes
 - Check skydns on the master
 - Check dnsmasq on the node
-- Check acces to a running app through sdn
+- Check access to a running app through sdn
-- Check acces to a running app via outside <> haproxy
+- Check access to a running app via haproxy

 ### Pods
 - Check dns
 - Check access to another running app in same project
 - Check access to another running app in joined project
-- Check acces to a running app via outside <> haproxy
+- Check access to a running app via haproxy
-- Check access to something outside openshift
-- Check access to something on the internet

 # Components
-- UI
-- UI Backend: WS-Gateway
+- UI: The UI to controll everything
+- Hub: The backend of the UI and the daemons
-- Daemon: Deploy on master/node/various pods
+- Daemon: Deploy them as DaemonSet & manually on master & nodes

 # Installation